2018 Brazilian Grand Prix: Race

-Max Verstappen was leading and extending his lead over Lewis Hamilton in second until, on lap 44, Verstappen made contact with Esteban Ocon, who was trying to unlap himself, causing both drivers to spin allowing Hamilton to take the lead and eventually the win.
+Max Verstappen was leading and extending his lead over Lewis Hamilton in second until, on lap 44, Esteban Ocon made contact with Verstappen.
+Ocon was trying to unlap himself, causing both drivers to spin allowing Hamilton to take the lead and eventually the win.
 Following the collision, the stewards gave Ocon a ten-second stop-go penalty for the incident.
 With the win by its driver Lewis Hamilton, Mercedes wrapped up the Constructors' Championship, while Max Verstappen's Red Bull finished second and Kimi Räikkönen's Ferrari finished third.
 Daniel Ricciardo took fourth ahead of Bottas with Vettel struggling home to sixth.
 Ocon finished 13th.

 After the race Max Verstappen pushed and hit Ocon forcefully several times in the chest in the FIA's garage.
 Verstappen would later be punished for actions that were deemed inappropriate for a sportsman and was punished with two days community service.